EtudeTechnology/.github/profile/README.md

-# Etude Technology
+# Etude Technologies

-Welcome to **Etude Technology**!
+Welcome to **Etude Technologies**!

-Etude Technology is dedicated to empowering learners and professionals by providing high-quality practice exams for a wide range of government and private sector examinations.
+Etude Technologies is dedicated to empowering learners and professionals by providing high-quality practice exams for a wide range of government and private sector examinations.
 Our mission is to make exam preparation accessible, effective, and engaging for everyone.

 ## 🚀 What We Do